March 26, 2008 at 12:17 pm

 3) The guidelines do not “encourage creativity.”
 They seem to be implying that requiring people create wholly original creative fosters more creativity than the creation of works based on other works… which is not necessarily true.

-4) “Reasonable” only appears in actions between copyright holders and owners
+4) “Reasonable” only appears in actions between copyright holders and owners, not users.

 5) The guidelines fail at “protecting user privacy.”
 Translation: Respect the law, but give the copyright holders as much information as they can legally get.